-As we get closer to the end of the year, work meetings are shifting from planning over cups of coffee at a local café to celebrating grand achievements with flutes of champagne at Auckland’s finest restaurants.
-The season of long lunches is upon us and we have rounded up our favourite hotspots at which to wine and dine in the lead-up to the end of the year.
+As we inch closer to the end of the year, work meetings are shifting from planning over cups of coffee at a local café to celebrating grand achievements with flutes of champagne at Auckland’s finest restaurants.
+The season of long lunches is upon us and we have rounded up our favourite hotspots at which to wine and dine in the lead-up to the end of the year, into summer and beyond.

 Soul Bar & Bistro

 In Viaduct Harbour is the vibrant Soul Bar & Bistro — our reader-voted winner of the Best For Long Lunching at the inaugural Denizen Hospo Heroes.
 Its outdoor deck boasts a beautiful floral ceiling while providing stunning views of Auckland’s waterfront, making this restaurant one of our favourite spots for a long lunch on a sunny day.
 Open from 11am until the late hours, Soul encourages its patrons to stay for as long as they want.
 And while ordering a bottle of champagne is inevitable at this restaurant, before you do, we recommend perusing the cocktails on offer — like its infamous espresso martinis.
 Pair this with Soul’s iconic salt and pepper squid and you’re guaranteed to have a good time.